Convex-Dev/design/docs/cad/003_encoding/README.md

 ## Cell validation

-Cell validation occurs in multiple steps:
+Cell validation will typically occurs in multiple stages:
 - Encoding correctness (is this a valid encoding?)
 - Structural correctness (is the whole tree of cells valid?)
 - Semantic correctness (does the value make sense in this context?)

 ### Encoding correctness

-A cell's encoding can be checked for correctness in its up to the point of external references (i.e. you know you have `n` external references that appear to be 32 bit hash values, but the encoding or validity of those may or may not be known)
+A cell's encoding can be quickly checked for correctness up to the point of external branch references (i.e. you know you have `n` external references that appear to be 32 bit hash values, but the encoding or validity of those may or may not be known).

+Implementations SHOULD detect and reject invalid encodings as early as possible.

+An invalid encoding MAY be considered sufficient evidence to discard the entire message in which it is received, since the source is provably not behaving correctly.

 ### Structural correctness